ismatfarjana/T2A1/README.md

 NEW GIT repository -> create a standard file directory locally -> the repository is started by the command `git init` on the terminal -> after adding few files in the repository a snapshot is taken by running the command 'git commit' -> after this further changes can be done to that file and run 'git commit' again -> like the same any file can be deleted or added via the commits

 Git has three parts: working tree(add, remove, edit files in the working tree), staging area(edited file adds to staging the and only staging area files are put into the next commit), history

+As an example of GIT workflow: To work on a project we make a branch from the master, finish the work, create a pull request.
+When the pull request is accepted we merge the branch to the master.

 ---